wordofwarning/wordofwarning.org/current/2017-spring/proto-type/index.md

 *Presented by* The Lowry + Word of Warning<br>*Part of* WTF Wednesday *at* The Lowry

 #### In Brief
-Charting a course from the Top Secret secrets of WWI to 9/11, Edward Snowden + the terror of a future already here… Proto-type speak up, speak out, blow the whistle + lift the veil.
+Charting a course from the Top Secret secrets of WWI to 9/11, Edward Snowden and the terror of a future already here… Proto-type speak up, speak out, blow the whistle and lift the veil.

 See their <a href="http://vimeo.com/139957520" target="_blank">trailer</a>.